 Cato Poll Herefords is owned by Jonathan and Rosemary Moorhouse.
-The farm takes its name from their daughter Kate, whose nickname is Cato.
-She has been the driver behind the farm since the early days and as a child, accompanied Jonathan when he purchased the first herd.
-Kate has taken a keen interest in the farms at Crediton in Devon and at Lower Preston Farm in Stogumber, West Somerset, which became home to Cato Poll Herefords in 1995.
+The herd takes its name from their daughter Kate, whose nickname is Cato.
+Edward and Kate have taken a keen interest in their parents’ farm all their lives, though their careers have taken them in different directions.
+The family’s farming career began in Crediton in Devon and moved to Lower Preston Farm in Stogumber, which became home to Cato Poll Herefords in 1995.

 In January 2016, the herd was moved to a new home at Cheddarmarsh Farm, just a couple of miles from their previous home; where they have settled in well and are now flourishing.

 For 2018, Jonathan Moorhouse holds the very prestigious title of Hereford Breed President for the Hereford Cattle Society.
 In 2016 Cato Poll Herefords were judged Best Herd in the South West.
 Jonathan is passionate about the Hereford breed and will oversee and attend a number of initiatives and events throughout the year, including judging at many of shows around the UK.

 Cato Poll Herefords is registered with the Hereford Cattle Society and comprises a herd of around 40 cows and a total of 100 cattle.
 The herd benefits from the extensive knowledge of rearing and genetics that the Moorhouse family has gained over thirty years of working with the breed.
 The farm is located in West Somerset, close to the Quantock Hills, in the beautiful hamlet of Kingswood, Stogumber.